mahaveerkatighar/real-time-landfill-monitoring/README.md

 # Real-Time Landfill Methane & Environmental Monitoring

-This project, developed for the Python Programming and Practice Laboratory (22SD5DS203), is a real-time environmental monitoring system designed for landfill sites.
+This project is a real-time environmental monitoring system designed for landfill sites.
 It utilizes an ESP32 microcontroller and Python to create a practical IoT-based solution for pollution control and early intervention.

 ## Abstract